kgnwsknt-chef/kb_dxf_duplicate/README.md

 output file name: KLEouttput_json.dxf
 ## Notes
+* unit is millimeter
+* center of input dxf should be one of 1 key
-* rotation is not implemented
+* key rotatation is not implemented

 ## Requirements
 * python 3.7 or later
     * ezdxf
+    * json